pifopi/TCGPocketAutomation/README.md

 //TODO fix open game / close game
 //TODO add the ability to disconnect from adb
 //TODO cancel ongoing work with stop button
-//TODO log to a file and not to discord
 //TODO icon for button
 //TODO remove button for the empty line
 //TODO save settings to a file